AI Agent Factory

 Approvals

-Where human judgment applies.
-Low-risk, well-understood tasks run autonomously.
-Novel situations, high-stakes decisions, and edge cases route to human approval.
-The threshold decreases as agents prove reliability.
+Where human judgement applies.
+Low-risk, well-understood tasks run autonomously; novel situations and high-stakes decisions route to a human.
+The threshold drops as agents prove reliable.

-The catch: this only works with proper infrastructure.
-Without the management layer — routines, tasks, budgets, approvals — you do not get a productive workforce.
-You get twenty unsupervised interns running in different directions.
+That is also the catch: the leverage only holds with the management layer in place.
+Without routines, tasks, budgets, and approvals you don't get a workforce, you get twenty unsupervised interns running in different directions at machine speed.

 Build vs buy